Links

 Receiving notifications for incoming messages

-When a customer sends you a message, the WhatsApp Business API client will send an HTTP POST request notification to the webhook URL with the details that are described in the following documents:
+When a customer replies, or sends a message to the business, the WhatsApp Business API client will send an HTTP POST request notification to the number webhook URL with the details described in our documentation below: